wooksjs/wooksjs/docs/wooks/advanced/wooks-adapter.md

 - **Create context functions:** `createMyContext()` and `useMyContext()` ensure each event runs within its own typed context.
 - **Use composables for logic:** Manage state with the `store` API to keep code clean and testable.
 - **Extend WooksAdapterBase:** Integrate with Wooks’ router to map event routes and handle triggers, creating a seamless developer experience similar to HTTP or workflow events.

-By following these guidelines and referencing the event-core concepts, you can build robust, custom Wooks adapters tailored to your event model.